lunatixxx/RCVMod/README.md

 **Bugs and exploits fixes**
 -Exploits block and bugs fixed on all campaigns.
--Small bug fixes related to tickrate for pistols and gravity.
--Muted footsteps of ghosts who could be heard by survivors.
 -Fixed a bug who could duplicate an already existing survivor.
 -Blocked the exploit when ghost infecteds managed to breach the door to spawn in a closed checkpoint and attack survivor supposed to be in safety.
 -Cleaned end checkpoint saferooms of unwanted extra items.